Welcome to Lapwings

 Please ensure your child has a water bottle every day.
 We have drinking water in class for refilling.

 In Class Learning

-In maths lessons we will be focusing on revising basic skills and developing our problem solving methods .
-A good knowledge of your tables will help you in all areas of maths so it is still essential that your children practise their tables and number bonds at home.
+A good knowledge of your tables is essential for these units and will also help will help you in all other areas of maths.
+It is important that your children continue to practise their tables and number bonds at home.
 If you have a computer at home they should be using TT Rockstars daily for about 10 to 15 minutes.

 I have attached the yearly overview of the maths units we are following this year so you can see which units will be coming up during the term.

 PE will take place on a Wednesday and a Friday for year 5.
-Swimming has finished now.
-This term children will be learning hockey skills on Wednesday and athletics on Friday.
+This half term children will be learning some throwing skills and playing cricket.

 As the weather is cold now please send a warm top with your children as we will have our lessons outside unless it is raining too hard.
 As we may be able to squeeze an extra PE lesson in sometime, or change the day if necessary, please have PE kits in every day!

 Reading every day is the most important part of learning at home - books will be sent home this week and should be brought to school each day.
 Please check that your children are recording their reading in the back of their Home Learning Books.
 They should also be completing their weekly reading tasks.